Valiantsin2021/Newman-parallel-run/Readme.md

 newman-parallel /path/to/collections /path/to/environments C=MyCollection
 ```

-Run collections for a specific name with a specific environment:
+Run collections for a specific name with a specific environment and/or data file:

 ```bash
 # this will run collection that have MyCollection name using Bash/GitBash